 10:00 am EST - Home Safety

 Meghan Delong, MSW student and parent advocate, focuses on consumer product safety, specifically issues that relate to home safety.
-This presentation will provide an overview of common home safety issues and potential safety hazards associated with everyday household items.
+This presentation will provide an overview of common home safety issues that the average parent is unaware of and potential safety hazards associated with everyday household items.

 5:00 pm EST - International Social Work Workshop & Discussion

 Join us for a second workshop discussion focused on international social service delivery.
 Facilitated by Dr. Leslie Yaffa, Ed.D., RSW and Kim Gallagher RSW.

 Meet Some of The Presenters

 Dr. Leslie Yaffa, Ed.D, RSW, founder of the Jahmeyka Project, is a university professor in the field of social work.
 Her studies include initiation

 of strategic responses to social programs, needs assessments, clinical supervision and crisis intervention.

 Judy Smith, MSW, LSW specializing in work with children and families by utilizing play based interventions.
 Judy is a foundeing member of the Jahmeyka Project and works with t our social service partners by conducting needs assessments and practice related interventions.

 Danijah Danijah is an award winning author, educator, producer and literacy specialist.
 Danijah created STUDIO DAN, which specializes in the self-publishing of authentic Jamaican and afrocentric stories.
 As a rastafarian and member of Life Yard, he is the also the creator of WRITING 4 LIFE.